Armed conflict in Sudan 2023

 Even before the fighting Sudan was in extreme financial crisis.
 Spiralling inflation and shortages of essential goods crippled the country.
 Half of Sudan's population is unemployed, and the Sudanese pound has halved in value.

-One child dies every 2 hours in Sudanese displacement camps; the time for action is now.
-Mainstream media and politicians must no longer ignore the plight of the Sudanese people who for many of them have only ever known war time conditions.
+The time for action is now!
+One child dies every 2 hours in Sudanese displacement camps.
+Mainstream media and politicians must no longer ignore the plight of the Sudanese people, many of which only ever known war time conditions.

 Is there a Chance for Peace and Reconciliation in Sudan?